RIGS-IT/sonar-xanitizer/README.md

 This means that for Xanitizer findings that are not classified as “must fix” or “urgent fix”, a rating larger than 7 must be assigned if the SonarQube issue corresponding to that finding should be considered to be “critical” in SonarQube.

+## Issues for Non-Java Files

+Some of the Special Code problem types analyze non-Java files (e.g. to check the server configuration in the web.xml).
+To raise issues on these files, they have to be scanned by SonarQube.
+This can be reached by turning on the import of unknown files by setting the property "sonar.import_unknown_files" to "true" or <a href="http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code#AnalyzingSourceCode-Unrecognizedfiles">enable it via GUI</a>.